HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

 ```
 When `i >= 6`, `int` overflows.
 (In this case it manifests as negative numbers, but in general can cause other issues.)

-If we compilie it as `clang++ prog.cpp -fsanitize=undefined` and run, UBSAN will complain:
+If we compilie this as `clang++ prog.cpp -fsanitize=undefined` and run, UBSAN will complain:
 ```
 prog.cpp:6:24: runtime error: signed integer overflow: 6 * 400000000 cannot be represented in type 'int'
 SUMMARY: UndefinedBehaviorSanitizer: undefined-behavior prog.cpp:6:24